Intuition Painting® @Home

 You are welcome to use 80lb or heavier Bristol Vellum or Watercolor Paper for intuitive process painting.
 You will want large sheets of at least 18"x24".
 Here are links to find options you may like:

 I find palettes to be a personal preference.
-You may like working on a white large melamine, glass, or ceramic plate, a sheet of glass, plastic divided plates with smooth bottoms, pie tins, or even ice cube trays.
+I avoid colors and any texture on the bottoms.
+You may like working on a clear or white plastic plates, glass or ceramic plates, plastic divided plates, pie tins, foam egg containers, or even ice cube trays.

-You will need a few different sizes of brushes, all with a springy tip that bounces back well and mostly round the so paint flows well.
+You will need a few different sizes of brushes, all with a springy tip that bounces back well and mostly round so the paint flows well.
+Watercolor brushes work well with tempera paints.
 A nice set could include 3 sizes of round brushes: tiny (0-2), medium brush (6-8), and large brush (10-12), a large house paint brush and a mop brush, plus a small flat brush (4-6), and a large Filbert (12).